sul-dlss-labs/estimation/template.md

 Document scoping assumptions made and constraints given while producing the estimate.
 Surface these explicitly to ensure all parties have a shared understanding or what is included within, or without, the scope of the work.

-## Risks / Threats
+## Risks / Challenges / External Dependencies

-Write up potential risks or threats that could significantly affect the produced estimate.
+Write up potential risks, challenges, or external dependencies that could significantly affect the produced estimate.

+Examples of external dependencies could include:

+* Stakeholders outside of your team, within DLSS, SUL, or Stanford University;
+* Operations needs
+* Open-source community review, approval, or interactions

 ## Open Questions